The Universal Guide to Building REST APIs

 Not sure?

 I believe that basic knowledge should be public and accessible so I have uploaded around a third of the book for free on my personal blog.
-It's been read by over 20K people in the last 6 months.
+It's been read by over 20K people.
 You can take a look right now, no email required.

 You can see what others had to say about it on Hacker News, the Bytes newsletter, the JS Weekly newsletter, and the Node Weekly newsletter.